Morningstar88/Homeless-Delivery/README.md

 At first, it would have to be a volunteer using 5 pounds of their own money... but if the concept worked...
 I would hope people could donate on Patreon or StartSomeGood.

+### How about the asker finding local businesses who were willing to donate stuff and linking up with the deliverer ?

+That's a good idea.
+We could start with a menu.

 ## Open Source Future